AltropInc/alt/doc/script/StatementsLoop.md

 **foreach** (*element* **in** *iterable*) *statement*

-The satement starts with the keyword `foreach`.
-Instead of declaring and initializing a loop control expressions, you declare a variable that represents an element, followed by the keyword `in`, which is then followed by an expression og an iterable instance.
+The statement starts with the keyword `foreach`.
+Instead of declaring and initializing a loop control expression, you declare a variable that represents an element, followed by the keyword `in`, which is then followed by an expression of an iterable instance.
 The variable is actually an [iterator](TypeIterable.md) that can be used to access an element in the iterable instance in each loop traversal.

-The following `froeach` loop multiplies each number in an integer stream by 10:
+The following `foreach` loop multiplies each number in an integer stream by 10:
 ```altro
 int_stream : int... = (1,2,3,4);
 foreach (num in int_stream)